AlexThirty/SaMLMfTSA/README.md

 # SaMLMfTSA
-Seminar for Statistical and Machine Learning Models for Time Series Analysis
+Seminar and Code for Statistical and Machine Learning Models for Time Series Analysis Exam